-Please provide details of how the project criteria: fits in with the following assessment How does the project improve/enhance assets and what benefits are derived from the project? e.g a new school could meet the demands of new build housing and offer new benefits such as shared community space.
+Please provide details of how the p assessment criteria: roject fits in with the following How does the project improve/enhance assets and what benefits are derived from the project? e.g a new school could meet the demands of new build housing and offer new benefits such as shared community space.
 Does the project meet the definition of Capital spend? i.e. does the expenditure result in the acquisition or creation of a new asset, or the enhancement of a current asset?
 Is the project required to fulfil a statutory obligation, Health and Safety, contractual or legal requirement, and if so, for what reasons?

 Will the project lead to increased efficiency and/or reduced revenue running costs and if so, please provide details?
 If there are ongoing revenue implications, please identify.
+Are there any other factors not covered by the above which need to be taken into account?

 2.6 Are there any barriers to Project start e.g Planning permission, LDP status, land ownership, contamination etc?